tochalid/CarND-LaneLines-P1/writeup_template.md

 ### 1. Pipeline Description.
 The draw_lines() function contains trigonometric logic, averaging and extrapoltion in oder to draw a single line for left and right lane edges.

-My pipeline consisted of 6 steps and returns an image with detected lane lines.
+My pipeline consisted of 5 steps and returns one image with detected lane lines.
 1. Grayscale the image
 2. Gaussion Blur for better accuracy
 3. Canny edge detection